Frequently Asked Questions

 - 1440 coins for publishers

 - 720 coins for self-miners on the platform

 This is divided up between all users who send traffic or use the mining platform.

 In regards to the bitcoin harvesting in the browser, do you have an explanation of how you do this?

+We are not mining bitcoin/monero, we are mining our own internal blockchain data.
 So bitcoin mining is basically a mathematical equation called a hashing algorithm.
 This takes data and creates a fixed sized string or reference for that data.
 Change one byte of the original data and the entire resulting string changes completely.
 The hashing algorithm used is SHA256.
 For bitcoin this is carried out in huge server farms setup next to power stations because bitcoin has a very competitive rewards system that only rewards one miner per block of data.
-And whoever can find the lowest value hash for that block data gets the reward.
 Our system does the hashing calculation in the browser.
 So instead of using GPU or ASIC hardware we are using excess CPU available to the web browser to do the maths and hash data blocks.
 While bitcoin mining has a reputation for pushing hardware to the maximum to eek out every last piece of performance our algo runs in the background and is not resource intensive in the same way.
 The hashing power of CPU will never be competitive with ASIC rigs so you can’t mine Bitcoin with our system.
 We are only securing our own blockchain which acts as a transaction and accounts ledger.
 So the server sends the browser a data block, the browser finds a hash and sends it back to the server which processes it and uses it to secure our blockchain.
 There’s a really good demo here of how a blockchain works: https://anders.com/blockchain/.
 So to summarize there is nothing concerning going on the browser and the resources used are less than loading a video ad.

 Question not answered?
 Why not ask in the forums at https://jsecoin.com/forums/